Network security assessment: Discovering what is listening¶

 The simulator ran everything on 127.0.0.1, which meant:

 This represented the worst case: an attacker who had gained access to a system on the OT network could reach everything.
-In a properly segmented network, the turbine PLC network would be separate from the reactor PLC network, which would be separate from the SCADA server network.
+In a properly segmented network, the turbine PLC and field devices would be separate from the relay and actuator network, which would be separate from the SCADA server network.

 But “properly segmented” networks were rarer than network diagrams suggested.